Policies and Procedures

 Employing organizations, universities, and students in the recruiting process have a responsibility for adherence to principles of professional conduct.
 Any unprofessional or unethical conduct can have serious repercussions for all parties, resulting in the reduction of opportunities for all candidates.

-1. As a registrant of the Walton College Career Services (WCS) and University Career Development Center (CDC), I agree to:
+1. As a registrant of the Walton College Career Services (WCS) and University Offices of Career Connections (OCC), I agree to:

 - Accurately present my qualifications and interests

 - Thoroughly research the company prior to my interview to include attending company information sessions